Edwards, Russell carry Wolves past Clippers in play-in game

 The NBA announced a $25,000 fine for Beverley shortly before tipoff for his ”improper conduct” in Minnesota’s last game toward referee David Guthrie, at whom he yelled, ”You’re trash!” on his way off the court following his ejection for a second technical foul.

-Beverley picked up a technical in the third quarter of this game after tussling with Marcus Morris Sr. Beverley hit an off-balance 3-pointer at the shot-clock buzzer later in the period, but that crowd-pleaser was later erased by replay review because it came a split-second too late.
+Beverley got a technical in the third quarter of this game, too, after tussling with Marcus Morris Sr. Far more importantly, he had seven points and a game-high 11 rebounds.

+”When he’s in that mode, it ignites the team,” George said. ”It ignites the arena.”

 TIP-INS